ProficientPug/dagger/README.md

 # dagger
- Class 12 CS Project.('/n')
+ Class 12 CS Project.
- Members - Rohith, Kausthuban, Abineshwar, Shylendra Prasad.('/n') We are doing - Machine learning Bot.('/n')
+ Members - Rohith, Kausthuban, Abineshwar, Shylendra Prasad.
+ We are doing - Machine learning Bot.
  This is the initial version of the Machine Learning Bot.